42-transcendence-org/42-transcendence/pong_project/README.md

 - TODO Define all models (GameResult, TournamentResult)
+- TODO Find a way to end the GamaManager thread gracefully when stopping the server
-- Create views for /games/ endpoints using DRF
+- TODO Create views for /games/ endpoints using DRF
-- Add authentication system
+- TODO Add authentication system
 -